Harry Belafonte: Business career

-Harry Belafonte likes and has often visited the Caribbean island of Bonaire.
-He and Maurice Neme of Oranjestad, Aruba formed a joint venture to create a luxurious private community on Bonaire.
-On 3 June 1966, the construction of the neighbourhood started which was named Belnem after Belafonte and Neme.
-The neighbourhood is managed by the Bel-Nem Caribbean Development Corporation.
+Belafonte liked and often visited the Caribbean island of Bonaire.
+He and Maurice Neme of Oranjestad, Aruba, formed a joint venture to create a luxurious private community on Bonaire named Belnem, a portmanteau of the two men's names.
+Construction began on June 3, 1966.
+The neighborhood is managed by the Bel-Nem Caribbean Development Corporation.
 Belafonte and Neme served as its first directors.
 In 2017, Belnem was home to 717 people.